Azure/azure-k8s-metrics-adapter/README.md

 - Can I scale with Azure Storage queues?
   - Not currently.
 The [Azure Storage Queue](https://docs.microsoft.com/en-us/azure/storage/common/storage-metrics-in-azure-monitor?toc=%2fazure%2fstorage%2fqueues%2ftoc.json#capacity-metrics) only reports it's capacity metrics daily.
 Follow this [issue](https://github.com/Azure/azure-k8s-metrics-adapter/issues/39) for updates.
+- The metrics numbers look slightly off compared to portal or Service Bus Explorer.
+Why are the values not exact?
+  - Azure Monitor has a delay (30s - 2 mins) in reported values.
+This delay can also be seen in the Azure Monitor dashboard in the portal.
+There is also a delay in the values reported when using Application Insights.

 ## Contributing

 See [Contributing](CONTRIBUTING.md) for more information.